duuusen/duych/content/blog/tear-up-see-you-again/index.md

 ---
 title: Tear Up / See You Again
 medium: Series of installations at the Ming Contemporary Art Museum in Shanghai
-artists: "In collaboration with the BouDai12 collective.
+artists: "As part of the BouDai12 collective.
 Special thanks to Echo."
 date: "2019-11"
 description:
 ---